machinefi/google-fit-demo/README.md

 ### NFT URI

-- Upload your NFT images and the corresponding metadata to a file storage of your choice.
-> [Pinata](https://pinata.cloud/) is recommended for this purpose, and you can follow [this guide](https://docs.pinata.cloud/nfts#now-how-do-i-create-a-file-like-this) for detailed instructions.
-- You will need to upload one image and one metadata JSON file for the ERC721 Ring NFT.
+> You will need to upload one image and one metadata JSON file for the ERC721 Device SBT.
-- For the ERC1155 Sleepr NFT, upload three images along with their corresponding metadata JSON files to represent the Silver, Golden, and Platinum tiers.
+> For the ERC1155 Rewards - one image along with its corresponding metadata JSON file to represent the Rewards for completed training sessions.

-- Example files can be found in the `blockchain/assets` directory.
+Upload your NFT images and the corresponding metadata to a file storage of your choice or use a script in `nft` directory that will upload files to [Arweave](https://www.arweave.org) via [Bundlr](https://bundlr.network):

+- After cloning the repo navigate to `nft` directory and run `npm i`
+- In `assets` subdir you can find images for SBT and Rewards NFTs. _You can update images with your own, but don't forget to update config file in `src/config`_
+- Create `.env` file and add your `PRIVATE_KEY` _(The account will be used to pay Bundlr fees with testnet tokens, please make sure to top up the corresponding account with some Matic tokens, [link to faucet](https://mumbaifaucet.com))_
+- Run `npm start`
+- You'll find NFT URIs in `nft/uploads.json` (you'll need them at [Step 2](#step-2-blockchain-environment-preparation))

 ### Upstash

 > For storing encrypted Oura Personal Access Tokens and tracking the last data synchronization timestamp, we use a serverless database with a Redis API.
 We recommend Upstash for this, as it offers a user-friendly interface for setting up such databases.

 - Create a new database in [Upstash](https://console.upstash.com/).
 - Keep note of the `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` variables.
 You can find these in the `Details` page under the `REST API` section.